-The pediatric surgery practice of Cathy Burnweit, MD, Leopoldo Malvezzi, MD, Colin G. Knight, MD and Carmen Ramos, MD attends to the surgical needs of Miami Children’s Hospital’s patients.
-Each year the MCH team performs more than 2,000 major and 1,500 minor operations.
+The pediatric surgery practice of Cathy Burnweit, MD, Leopoldo Malvezzi, MD, Colin G. Knight, MD and Carmen Ramos, MD attends to the surgical needs of Nicklaus Children's Hospital, formerly Miami Children's Hospital’s patients.
+Each year the NCH team performs more than 2,000 major and 1,500 minor operations.
 These doctors also provide the consultation and care of pediatric surgical patients presenting to our busy emergency room.

-The practice has its offices within the MCH complex.
+The practice has its offices within the NCH complex.
 They provide the teaching services to pediatric surgical fellows, medical and surgical residents and medical students.
 The group hosts many foreign medical visitors annually.

 Up-To-Date Surgical Techniques and Medical Breakthroughs

-The Department of Pediatric Surgery at MCH has been involved in numerous regional medical breakthroughs.
+The Department of Pediatric Surgery at NCH has been involved in numerous regional medical breakthroughs.

-The surgeons participated in the separation of conjoined twins in 2000, the first procedure of this type at Miami Children’s Hospital and the only successful separation in the state of Florida.
+The surgeons participated in the separation of conjoined twins in 2000, the first procedure of this type at Nicklaus Children's Hospital, formerly Miami Children's Hospital, and the only successful separation in the state of Florida.
 Our pediatric surgical team pioneered an innovative surgical treatment for pectus excavatum (sunken chest), becoming the lead team for this procedure in South Florida.

 The surgeons have also been instrumental in new surgical procedures for the treatment of appendicitis which leaves no visible scar.
 The practice was recently ranked number one in the nation by Children’s Health Corporation of America (CHCA) in the care of appendicitis (the most common childhood emergency) among 40 participating children’s hospitals.
 The results from the study included both patient outcomes and hospital length of stay.